 In the race to tackle climate change, the move from petrol and diesel to electric cars has meant huge investment in battery development.
 Whilst originally targeting automotive, this new battery technology isn’t limited to the EV market and could benefit other markets where similar gains in performance are welcome (reduction in battery size for cordless domestic appliances) if not critical and enabling (new transportation, eVTOLs etc).
 These other markets are not only benefiting from the advances of battery technology in the EV market but also the timing – electric vehicles need to be mainstream in order to adhere to the global pact to combat climate change as signed in the Paris Agreement.

 A key challenge in the electrification of vehicles is improving battery technology.
 Range anxiety remains a consumer concern but making a battery bigger to increase range, results in a battery too heavy to use.
 However, whilst there are challenges, the number of battery electric vehicles (BEVs) is set to increase.
-Based on July 2020 figures, the Society of Motor Manufacturers and Traders (SMMT) predict BEV registrations in 2021 will rise 66.9%, increasing market share to 6.4%.
+Based on July 2020 figures, the Society of Motor Manufacturers and Traders (SMMT) predict BEV registrations in 2023 will rise 34.1% on 2022 outlook, increasing market share to 16.2%.